ricekot/ricekot.github.io/_posts/2019-06-06-handwritten-digits-classifier.md

 title:  "Handwritten Digit Classifier"
 ---

-After a bad first attempt at creating an image classification model, I will be training a model on the MNIST database of handwritten digits this time around.
+After a bad first attempt at creating an image classification model, I trained a model on the MNIST database of handwritten digits this time around.
 This post is actually a jupyter notebook, which you can find [here](https://github.com/akshathkothari/akshathkothari.github.io/tree/master/_jupyter).

 ## The Project